LumeMello/Discord-BOT/README.md

 Aika is a specialized Discord assistant designed as a "tsundere older sister" persona.
 She serves a dual purpose: acting as an intelligent RPG game master/assistant and a high-performance music player.

-Inspired by **Neo-Noir** aesthetics, Aika is sharp, challenging, and occasionally bossy, but becomes a supportive pillar for her "younger siblings" during difficult campaign moments.
+Aika is sharp, challenging, and occasionally bossy, but becomes a supportive pillar for her "younger siblings" during difficult campaign moments.

 ---